 Being the parent, educator, or caretaker of a child can be an overwhelming and exhausting ordeal.
-It can be made even more tiresome and demanding when one is dealing with a child who is overly hyper.
+It can be made even more tiresome and demanding when one is dealing with hyperactive kids.
 You might be at a loss for what to do to reel this energy in.

 However, there is a myriad of tips, tricks, and techniques to help calm down your uniquely hyperactive child.
 These tips range from using musical therapies, labeling emotions to allowing your child to chew gum!
 Just remember that every child is special, and their needs will differ from other hyper children.
 Find the trick that works best for your child, and you’ll have unlocked the key to calmness (for both them and you!)

-The Best Ways to Calm Down an Overly Hyper Child
+Here are 8 Natural Ways to Calm Down a Hyper Child

 As every child is different, you’ll have to test out different tools and techniques that work for your specific child or student.
-However, below you will find a plethora of tried and true activities and tricks that will help most overly hyper children come to a state of calm.
+Some kids with high energy might respond well to certain strategies, other kids will respond better to other strategies.
+However, below you will find a plethora of tried and true activities and tricks that will help most hyperactive kids come to a state of calm.

-You’ve probably discovered how ineffective it is to simply say “settle down now” or “you need to calm down” to an overly hyper child.
+You’ve probably discovered how ineffective it is to simply say “settle down now” or “you need to calm down” to a hyperactive kid with high energy.
 When a child is on an energy high, it is not as simple as telling them to calm down.

 One of the best ways to ease a hyperactive child into a state of calmness is to meet them on their level.
 Children are much more likely to listen and cooperate when they have a sense of rapport with an adult or caretaker.